 The HIPAA Privacy and Security Rules

-The Privacy Rule:
+The Privacy Rule

-According to this, appropriate safeguards should be there to protect the privacy of personal health information.
+This rule protects the privacy of the personal health information of an individual.
 It sets limits and conditions on the further uses and disclosures of such information without the patient's authorization.

-The Security Rule:
+The Security Rule

 The covered entities and business associates dealing with this protected health information (PHI) must comply with these rules.

-A HIPAA compliant email is the email which ensures that any email with protected health information is delivered securely to the recipient's inbox.
+A HIPAA-compliant email ensures that any email with protected health information is delivered securely to the recipient's inbox.
 An entity abiding by the Privacy Rule and the Security Rule is said to be HIPAA compliant.
 However, the usual email providers of Google and Yahoo aren't usually HIPAA compliant.
 They require a specific configuration.

-Emails having PHI shouldn't be sent unless they are encrypted with a third-party program or with 3DES, AES, or similar algorithms.
+- Emails having PHI shouldn't be sent unless they are encrypted with a third-party program or with 3DES, AES, or similar algorithms.
 If the PHI is in the form of text, the message must be encrypted.
 Otherwise, the attachment having the PHI can be encrypted.

-Though encryption is merely an element of HIPAA email compliance, however, it is essential.
+- Though encryption is merely an element of HIPAA email compliance, however, it is essential.
 During the interception of a message, the encryption makes the content unreadable and, thus, more secure by preventing any impermissible disclosure of ePHI.

-HIPAA-covered entities can ensure better security by obtaining the up to date encryption guidance from the National Institute of Standards and Technology, which recommends the use of Advanced Encryption Standard 128, 192, or 256-bit encryption at the time of writing.
+HIPAA-covered entities can ensure better security by obtaining up-to-date encryption guidance from the National Institute of Standards and Technology.
+It recommends using Advanced Encryption Standard 128, 192, or 256-bit encryption at the time of writing.
 However, these standards tend to change from time to time, so one needs to check NIST's latest guidance before implementing email encryption.

-How to secure emails?
+How to secure emails for HIPAA-compliance

 An entity or business associate can secure the emails by complying with HIPAA standards.
 One can also use the following ways to keep the emails secure:

-1. Cloud-based servers
+- Cloud-based servers

 As previously mentioned, encryption is a non-negligible element of HIPAA.

-3. Secure message portals
+Secure message portals